 NOGRID POINTS - MESHLESS CFD SOFTWARE

-The meshless CFD software NOGRID points, based on the Finite Pointset method, is a Computational Fluid Dynamics (CFD) software package for simulation tasks in the wide area of flow and continuum mechanical problems.
+The meshless general purpose CFD software NOGRID points, based on the Finite Pointset method, is a Computational Fluid Dynamics (CFD) software package for simulation tasks in the wide area of flow and continuum mechanical problems.
 The software solves fluid flows and problems with elastic or plastic deformations.
 More generally spoken, NOGRID points considers all the viscous as well as elastic/plastic stress tensors and any mixture of it.

 No time consuming mesh generation necessary